 Dampness, Rot and Infestation

 Repair Category 2

-Notes There are signs of some dampness beneath the window at the stair that has caused damage to decoration.
-This appears likely due to water ingress around the window and should be investigated further.
-No obvious evidence of other significant dampness, rot or wood boring insect infestation was apparent.
+Notes There are some signs that would suggest roof leakage evidenced by staining around the skylight in the rear roof face and damp staining to timbers below the base of a front valley gutter.
+No other obvious evidence of significant dampness, rot or wood boring insect infestation was however apparent.